ninabarzh/broomstick/content/posts/psyops.md

 ### Erosion of trust

 Every revelation of covert influence erodes public faith in institutions, media, and even neighbours.
-When people cannot trust what they read—or who is behind it—social cohesion frays, and cynicism takes root.
+When people cannot trust what they read, or who is behind it, social cohesion frays, and cynicism takes root.

 ---

 ## Defending the self

 Awareness is the first defence.
 Citizens aren’t helpless: we can train ourselves to spot manipulation.
-PSYOPs exploit biases, emotions, and algorithmic bubbles—but humans can still reflect, question, and verify.
+PSYOPs exploit biases, emotions, and algorithmic bubbles, but humans can still reflect, question, and verify.

 ### Media literacy and critical thinking